oss-generic/process/docs/QuestionsIssuesPrs.md

      > * You should wait till the first PR is merged before starting on more PRs.
      >   After you have one merged PR, you can work on multiple PRs in parallel.
      >   This restriction aims to save you from making the same mistake in multiple PRs.
-     > * Requirements given below that are marked as _Additional requirements_ are not compulsory
-     >   for `d.FirstTimers` issues, but it's still strongly recommended that you follow them.

    * If the issue list does not contain what you want to work on, post an issue first (as described [above](#posting-an-issue)) and wait for it to be acknowledged.
 Otherwise you could end up fixing something that does not need fixing.